 Developing your network

-It is estimated that in this current market, a majority of jobs that are filled are done so via the hidden job market, that is “word of mouth”.
+It is estimated that a large portion of the jobs that are filled are done so via the hidden job market, that is “word of mouth”.
 The major advantage of penetrating the hidden job market is that your competition is dramatically reduced.
 Unlike through advertised positions, people who source jobs via their network or direct approach do not have to compete with large fields of applicants.
-Therefore, building a network that you can tap into when it’s time for your job search is highly beneficial.

 Colleagues in your past organisation